openplayerjs/openplayerjs/docs/customize.md

 player.addElement({
     id: '[MY ELEMENT ID]',
     title: '[TOOLTIP LABEL]',
+    alt: '[ALT LABEL (mostly for IMG tags)]',
     type: '[button, div, span, p, etc.]',
     styles: {}, // Can add custom styles to element using camelCase styles (marginTop, boxShadow, etc.)
     content: '', // Can override the content generated inside the control, but it won't accept images under the <img> tag for security purposes
     position: 'right', // Any of the possible positions for a control (top, top-left, middle, bottom-right, etc.)
+    index: 0, // Zero-index based position within the specificied place to set the element (useful when appending, prepending an item before an exisiting one)
     showInAds: false, // or true
     init: (player) => {}, // Pass an instance of the player for advanced operations
     click: () => {},